Understanding Shipping and Handling: Complete Guide for 2022

 3. Products sold

 There are several product attributes that affect your overall logistics strategy.

-First, the product itself: Is it HAZMAT, a dangerous good; made-to-order or customized; large and/or heavy; fragile; temperature-sensitive or requires refrigeration; etc.?
+First, the product itself: Is it HAZMAT, a dangerous good; made-to-order or customized; oversized and/or heavy; fragile; temperature-sensitive or requires refrigeration; etc.?
 The more special requirements your products have, the stricter you’ll have to be with storage, packaging, and shipping and handling.
 You may need a more hands-on approach to your entire supply chain.

 Next, how much your product(s) cost to manufacture, how much you charge for each item, and whether items are frequently purchased together will help you shape a shipping and handling strategy.
 Inexpensive items (e.g., $5) with a shipping and handling charge that costs as much as the product itself may deter people from completing a purchase.